TelemetryHarbor/harbor-docs/docs/integrations/esp32-bme280.md

 ### 5\.
 Visualize Your Data

-1. Access your Telemetry Harbor account.
+1. Access your Harbor Scale account.
 2. Navigate to the Harbor details page and copy your Grafana password.
 3. Access the Grafana dashboard using the provided endpoint.
-4. Login with your Telemetry Harbor email and the Grafana password.
+4. Login with your Harbor Scale email and the Grafana password.
 5. Navigate to Dashboards and select the Comprehensive Telemetry Dashboard to see your data.